Washington debt row hits European stocks with U.S. tilt

 The partial U.S. government shutdown and wrangling over the federal debt is driving investor money from the United States to Europe.
 But some European companies, notably in pharmaceuticals, capital goods and the construction sector, face pain rather than gain from the Washington standoff.

-These include British-listed defence groups BAE Systems and Cobham, drugs firm BTG and German construction company Heidelbergcement, which rely on U.S. government contracts for between 20 and 40 percent of their revenues, according to Credit Suisse estimates.
+These include British-listed defense groups BAE Systems (BAES.L) and Cobham (COB.L), drugs firm BTG (BTG.L) and German construction company Heidelbergcement (HEIG.DE), which rely on U.S. government contracts for between 20 and 40 percent of their revenues, according to Credit Suisse estimates.

 U.S. exposure has helped some European companies outperform local peers as Europe’s own economic growth has lagged.
 Analysts now see a reversal in the cheaper valuations for Europe-focused firms, which now stand to gain as the growth outlook for Europe improves and Washington generates uncertainty for business.